Gideon LesterWhen did you first encounter Four Quartets?

 BMYes, I discovered Tu Fu through the translations of Kenneth Rexroth, who himself was a great nature poet.
 I got very interested in Chinese poetry.
 I also love Yeats.
 I love poetry because it’s apparently so simple.

-Special thanks to Noah Dillon, Tyler Drosdeck, and Caleb Hammons; Four Quartets is co-commissioned by the Barbican Centre in London, and the Center for the Art of Performance at UCLA, and will be performed at those venues in 2019; For further information about Four Quartets, visit http://fishercenter.bard.edu/events/four-quartets/
+Special thanks to Noah Dillon, Tyler Drosdeck, and Caleb Hammons.
+Four Quartets premiered at the Richard B. Fisher Center for the Performing Arts at Bard College, Annandale-on-Hudson, New York, on July 6–8, 2018, as part of the SummerScape Festival.
+It was co-commissioned by the Barbican Centre in London and the Center for the Art of Performance at UCLA, and was performed at those venues in 2019 and 2020, respectively.
+For further information about Four Quartets, visit http://fishercenter.bard.edu/events/four-quartets/